Dancer Basic Guide

 What is a Dancer?

 Dancer, alongside Bard and Machinist, is one of the three physical ranged DPS.
-Dancers focus on providing sizable damage buffs to the party through a big two-minute raid buff and a handful of single target buffs to be given to a single party member of their choosing.
+Dancers focus on providing sizable damage buffs to the party through a big two-minute raid buff and a single target buff to one party member of their choice.
 Like other physical ranged DPS jobs, Dancer’s skills are instantly cast, and thus allow for nearly unrestricted movement.

 Understanding Your Job Gauge